-Interested in journalism or communications?
-Whatcom Community College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.
+Are you interested in journalism and communications?
+Whatcom Community College students can write for the campus newspaperor be a producer for the student-run television channel.

 Planning to play sports?
 Whatcom Community College has many options for athletes.
 See them all and learn more about life at Whatcom Community College on the Student Life page.

-Let's take a look at all of these areas to get a better idea of what Whatcom Community College offers and if it could be a good choice for you.
+Let's take a look at these factors to get a better sense of what Whatcom Community College offers and if the school might be a good choice for you.

 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.